-Sometimes toppled but rarely equalled, the Golden Retriever has been for many years at the top of the ranking of our favourite dogs.
-The good character of the goldie is recognised and appreciated all over the world, especially in the United States.
+The Golden Retriever has been for many years at the top of the ranking of our favourite dogs.
+The good character of the Goldie is recognised and appreciated all over the world, especially in the United States.
 Versatile at work, affectionate and sociable towards everyone, he is the perfect companion, at work and at home.

 Key facts about the Golden Retriever